San123san/leetcode-cpp/notes.md

 1)You are working with contiguous subarrays.
 2)You need to minimize or maximize something (difference, sum, product, etc.) over a range of elements.
 3)The problem involves a range (difference, sum, or other metric) and asks for the smallest/largest possible value over that range.

+Pair Sum Using Two-Pointer Approach:
+The two-pointer technique can be used to find a pair of elements in a sorted array whose sum equals a given target.
+Start by placing one pointer at the beginning (left) and the other at the end (right) of the array.
+If the sum of the values at both pointers equals the target, the pair is found.
+If the sum is smaller, move the left pointer to the right to increase the sum, and if it's larger, move the right pointer to the left to decrease the sum.
+This approach works in O(n) time.